-PHLEBOTOMY STUDENTS - are required to perform a minimum of thirty (30) successful antecubital sticks and ten (10) capillary sticks on classmates.
+PHLEBOTOMY STUDENTS - are required to perform a minimum of thirty (30) successful antecubital/back of hand sticks and ten (10) capillary sticks and are required to be a "patient" for classmates to perform sticks on you.
 Please be advised that this is mandatory.
 Refusal to participate will be interpreted as your intent to withdraw from the class.